hackforla/HomeUniteUs/api/README.md

 # Else if run PowerShell, then run the following command
 venv\Scripts\Activate.ps1

+pip install --upgrade pip
-pip install -e ".[dev]"       # Installs all of the dev dependencies and this code in editable mode alembic upgrade head          # Initiates or update the local database python -m openapi_server      # Runs this server
+pip install -r requirements-dev.txt  # Installs all of the dependencies for development alembic upgrade head                 # Initiates or update the local database python -m openapi_server             # Runs this server in developer mode
 ```

+The console output will provide the listening address that you can visit through your browser.

 If you're seeing error messages, this may be related to missing environment variables.
-In the `api/` directory, create a `.env` file and copy and paste the variable definitions from `.env.example`.
+In the `api` directory, create a `.env` file and copy and paste the variable definitions from `.env.example`.
 Message a team member to receive the necessary values.

 and open your browser to here: